rmaksim/Sublime-Text-2-Inc-Dec-Value/README.md

     Version 0.1.0 adds the ability to cycle more than two values:

     => "Jan" > "Feb" > "Mar" > ... > "Dec" > "Jan"

+    Version 0.1.13 adds the ability to cycle through enum with Java capitalization

+    => "centerX" > "centerY", "screenLeft" > "screenRight"

     Example of settings see in
     <a href="https://github.com/rmaksim/Sublime-Text-2-Inc-Dec-Value/blob/master/inc_dec_value.sublime-settings">inc\_dec\_value.sublime-settings</a>